 - Funds could be used for transportation or vehicle issues, housing expenses, childcare expenses, technology support, online course fees or other documentable expenses.

 Awards were given to students on a first-come, first-serve basis who submitted an application and provided supporting documentation of how their need related to COVID and a receipt for/projection of expenses.
 Awards ranged from $125 to $1000, with the average grant amount $790.
 Students were notified of their award via email: "We are please to share with you that after review of your application you will receive $XXX from the COVID Emergency Fund.
 These funds will be distributed starting today and will be either direct deposit or sent as a check depending upon the preference you have selected in your student account."
 The College awarded all but $1,305 of these dollars.
 The remaining balance was included in the CARES - HEERF Title III distribution.

 In addition to the original CARES - HEERF student aid disbursed to the College, COCC was eligible for additional aid as a Title III institution.
 The total aid amount Title III-related CARES - HEERF funds was $159,008.
 Funds were distributed to students who had a FAFSA on file, currently enrolled as of December 12, 2020 in six or more credits, had an expected family contribution (EFC) of less than $15,000, or did not receive funding in spring or summer.
 The College distributed $190 per student to 828 students, leaving a CARES - HEERF student funding balance of $1,688.

-Students who received aid during spring and summer term were sent the following information regarding CARES Act – HEERF funding, noting that the information was sent to the student’s COCC email address prior to distribution of funds:
+Students who received aid during spring term 2021 were sent the following information regarding CARES Act – HEERF funding, noting that the information was sent to the student’s COCC email address prior to distribution of funds:

 Vice President of Student Affairs